istio/istio/security/README.md

 1. Adding service account for the service using Kubernetes annotation.

-1. Istio CA creates a gRPC service to take CSR request.
+1. Istio Citadel creates a gRPC service to take CSR request.

-1. Node agent creates the private key and CSR, sends the CSR to Istio CA for signing.
+1. Node agent creates the private key and CSR, sends the CSR to Istio Citadel for signing.

-1. Istio CA validates the credentials carried in the CSR, and signs the CSR to generate the certificate.
+1. Istio Citadel validates the credentials carried in the CSR, and signs the CSR to generate the certificate.

-1. Node agent puts the certificate received from CA and the private key to Envoy.
+1. Node agent puts the certificate received from Citadel and the private key to Envoy.

 1. The above CSR process repeats periodically for rotation.